-Civil defense units were trying to rescue some citizens stuck inside their homes due to the fire resulting from the blast, Lebanon’s National News Agency reported.
+Civil Defense units were trying to rescue some citizens stuck inside their homes due to the fire resulting from the blast, NNA reported.

-The explosion came about a month after a car bomb injured dozens of people in the pro-Hezbollah neighborhood of Bir El Abed in a southern Beirut suburb.
+The explosion comes about a month after a car bomb injured dozens of people in the pro-Hezbollah neighborhood of Bir El Abed, located in a southern Beirut suburb.

 CNN’s Mohammed Jamjoom reported from Beirut, Lebanon.
 CNN’s Yasmin Amer reported from Atlanta.